rafalcode/petercooklifeinpieces/ep1_partridgepear.md

 **LK:** Why was that?

 **SA:** Well, because they had never actually seen one.
 So they they couldn't prove it existed and naturally, they believed in it.
 A question of faith, really.
 Various animals are sacred as well, the giraffe, for example.
-Legend had it that were a Pict to kill a giraffe, his family will be cursed for all eternity.
+Legend had it that were a Pict to kill a giraffe, his family would be cursed for all eternity.

 **LK:** How did the picts know about the giraffe?

 **SA:** Well, they only knew the theoretical giraffe which they revered because, he didn't need a ladder.
 It wasn't actually a giraffe, of course.
-Cave painting show, cylindrical sausage like animal, brownish in color, with one cylindrical leg and a 200 foot long neck ending in another leg, or neck it could be.
+Cave painting show, a cylindrical sausage like animal, brownish in color, with one cylindrical leg and a 200 foot long neck ending in another leg, or neck it could be.
 It's not very well drawn.
 In fact, I think it might well be upside down, the the one I saw.

 **LK:** I see.